Speed matters in voice AI. Telnyx helps you build low-latency, real-time conversations that feel natural, fast, and human.

 Latency ultimately determines whether a conversation feels human.
 When a voice AI agent responds within that half-second window, users remain engaged and the interaction feels effortless.
 From hackathon prototypes to production deployments, one insight remains consistent: latency isn’t just an engineering constraint, it’s the foundation of real-time communication design.

 That’s why low latency continues to shape how Telnyx builds its infrastructure, APIs, and tools for voice AI.
-The goal is simple: make every interaction feel as fast, fluid, and responsive as talking to another person.
-Apply these principles in your own stack, follow our quickstart guide to build and test a real-time, low-latency voice AI agent in minutes.
+The most reliable way to evaluate low latency voice AI is to test your own configuration, not a provider’s demo agent.
+Build your assistant on Telnyx with the same model, language, tool set, and instruction set you plan to run in production.
+Follow our quickstart guide to build and test a real-time, low-latency voice AI agent in minutes.

 Related articles